 Christianity is represented in every key stage and Judaism, Hinduism, Islam and other world religions are all studied throughout the school.

-The RE curriculum at Weyford Nursery and Primary Academy is based upon Living Difference III which follows a process of enquiry which has five steps: communicate, apply, enquire, contextualise and evaluate.
+The RE curriculum at Weyford Nursery and Primary Academy is based upon Living Difference IV which follows a process of enquiry which has five steps: communicate, apply, enquire, contextualise and evaluate.

 Each enquiry begins with the teacher inviting the children into the enquiry by communicating the concept; inviting the children to look first to their own experience of the concept through an activity, before at apply, exploring their own responses in relation to others' experiences.

 At enquire, material that is new to the children is introduced, children may also reflect together, for example in a community of thoughtful enquiry, recognising that there are many different ways of looking at things.

 At the evaluate step children are asked to weigh up their experience of the concept in two ways.
 First from the viewpoint of someone living a religious (or non-religious) life, as in the context studied.
 Secondly, the children come to understand what may be of value from their own point of view.

 RE has links within our local community.
 We do this through our connection to St Mark’s Church.
 In school we remember the fallen through our remembrance service and art, celebrate harvest and festivals such as Diwali and Chinese New Year.

 Through the teaching of RE our children will have a clear understanding of the concepts and how they can be seen within their own lives.
 They will be able to understand what it means to live a life with a religious belief and how the concepts they have learned about can become religious ideas and beliefs.
 Most of all our children will be prepared to embrace the diversity in our community and the world in which we live; understanding that our differences can be what draws us together.